amarshavir/content/posts/mlk.sync-conflict-20230331-104723-N2Y6TQR.md

 +++
 ## Intro

 This essay was written for the MLK mentored program at the University of Louisville.
 I still believe in the topic and find it relevant.
 Doing research for this paper has opened my eyes to the ingrained tyranny the black community has faced, even from a religious standpoint.
-I have made some editorial changes for the essay to be more suitable for the blog but the main points and the majority of the text is largely untouched.
+I have made some editorial changes for the essay to be more suitable for the blog but the main points and the majority of the text is largely untouched

 # Fundamentally